ravendb/docs/Articles/Raven.Documentation.Articles/articles/choosing-the-best-nosql-database.markdown

 #### RavenDB

 RavenDB supports version control at the database and collection level.
 Any change in a document will generate an immutable revision.
 You have access to the history of a document, containing all of its revisions.
-This is ideal for regulated industries where the law requires an organization’s data modification to track who did what and when.
+This is ideal for regulated industries where the law requires an organization's data modification to track who did what and when.
 You can see the history of changes that have been made to any document in your database.

 You can keep these revisions for a period of time or for a number of revisions, or even keep full history of all changes ever made, giving you the complete view of everything that have happened in your database.